ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 If you want to test whether your website is optimized for SEO then try [**SEO Checkup**](https://varvy.com/){: target="_blank" rel="nofollow"} and try to resolve all the errors and warnings.
 {: .g}

 I hope you got a fair idea on how to perform some quick SEO to your Jekyll blog.
 There are many advanced SEO parameters for Jekyll which I will be discussing in a future post.
-Let me know if you come across any problems while implementing these SEO methods I have mentioned in this article.
+Let me know if you come across any problems while implementing these SEO methods I have mentioned in the article.

 Thanks for reading!